 I had a dream: it was to make the Pelagic 77’s head compartments an example of plumbing, if not art.
 Alas, various forces were brought to bear on my radical ways this time, and although we now have a properly fitted out heads module, as is the norm, we have tried to give access to all the important fixtures.
 I do not envy the skipper and crew, however, when those blockages occur.
 Oh, those bruised knuckles!

 Adventurer Skip Novak’s latest and largest Pelagic design is under construction at aluminium yacht building specialist KM Yachtbuilders in Makkum, the Netherlands

-The hull was turned in November and work continues this winter on Pelagic 77, a 23.5m schooner, which is a design collaboration between Novak and Tony Castro.
-It is being built for Chilean businessman Nicolás Ibáñez Scott for use privately in Chile and offers a step-up in comfort levels for high latitudes and remote cruising.
+The hull of Pelagic 77 was turned in November 2019 .
+This 23.5m schooner is being built for Chilean businessman Nicolás Ibáñez Scott for use privately in Chile and offers a step-up in comfort levels for high latitudes and remote cruising.